ViMuilu/CaveGame/README.md

 ## Game guide

-Character can be move using arrow keys.
+Character can be moved using arrow keys.

 ## Documentation